 Dundalk FC is delighted to announce that Keith Ward has returned for a third spell at the club.

 The 31-year-old creative midfielder spent three seasons with Dundalk at the turn of the last decade.
-In 2011, he arrived from UCD and worked under Ian Foster during the 2011 campaign at Oriel Park before coming back in 2013 for a two-year stint under Stephen Kenny.
+He arrived from UCD and worked under Ian Foster during the 2011 campaign at Oriel Park before coming back in 2013 for a two-year stint under Stephen Kenny.

 Ward made a total of 73 appearances across both periods – finding the net on seven occasions – and departed after helping the Lilywhites to the SSE Airtricity League title and EA Sports Cup in 2014.